 A second problem with risk aversion is that investors prioritise short-term capital preservation over growth.
 Since the global financial crisis, when equity markets lost around 40% of their value, investors have been wary of stock market investment and the associated volatility.
 Since the onset of the Covid-19 pandemic, equities have suffered from repeated bouts of turbulence, and stock markets worldwide fell in value in 2022.

-Identifying the few high-growth stocks
+Identifying high-growth stocks

-However, research by Hendrik Bessembinder, a professor at Arizona State University’s W.P.
+Research by Hendrik Bessembinder, a professor of finance at Arizona State University’s W.P.
 Carey School of Business, has found that stock market returns are concentrated in a few high-growth companies – miss them, and you might as well be holding government bonds.
 According to Prof. Bessembinder, over a 90-year period more than 95% of companies in the US market delivered no value for investors.

 This is a difficult piece of research for investors to digest.
-It means, in effect, that the key to expanding one’s long-term wealth is to identify these high-growth companies – even though they are likely to be volatile and may look expensive.
+It means, in effect, that the key to expanding one’s long-term wealth is to identify these high-growth companies – even though they are likely to be volatile and may frequently look expensive.
 These results also help to explain why poorly-diversified portfolios underperform market averages.

 We suffer losses far more profoundly than we enjoy gains.